 After that, I worked as a research fellow in Dr. Xuguang Wang's group at the University of Oklahoma.
 My main research involves the development of high-resolution DA system for tropical cyclone prediction.
 Some other research includes the development of the localized particle filters and the multi-scale localization scheme for ensemble-based data assimilation.

-I am currently working as a research scientist at the Department of Atmospheric and Oceanic Sciences of Fudan University.
+I am currently working as a tenure-track Professor at the Department of Atmospheric and Oceanic Sciences of Fudan University.

 Major: Atmospheric Sciences